6 Things You Don’t Need To Be Doing Right Now

-But all of this goal setting and ‘New Year, New You’ stuff can lead to you putting too much pressure on yourself.
-And instead of finding yourself reaching your goals, you might find yourself burnt out and exhausted halfway through the year.
+In life and in business, the never-ending to-do lists can lead to you put too much pressure on yourself.
+And instead of finding yourself reaching your goals, you might find yourself burnt out and exhausted.

-So how do you keep momentum and avoid that dreaded burnout?
+So how do you keep momentum and avoid burnout?

-Keeping your goals and resolutions boils down to the things you do and the things you stop doing.
+It boils down to the things you choose to do and the things you choose to stop doing.

 Because here’s the thing…in order to make progress in your business, you need to make room for what’s really important.